Namiri Plains, Serengeti, Tanzania (Day 1 and 2)

 Altitude 1670m (5,479 feet)

-This morning Habitu was outside my cabin at 6:30am, and we were off in search of leopards.
-About 10 minutes into the drive, he was on the radio speaking with 2 other drivers who’d left about 15 minutes earlier.
-They had found 3 cheetah – brothers that live and hunt as a group, a “coalition”.
+This morning Hatibu was outside my cabin at 6:30am, and we were off in search of leopards.
+About 10 minutes into the drive, he was on the radio speaking with two other drivers who’d left 15 minutes earlier.
+They’d found three cheetah – brothers that live and hunt as a group, also a “coalition”.

-We bounced along the tracks and were soon seeing them – 3 gorgeous cheetah, quietly walking along a track that took them up a gentle slope.
+We bounced along the tracks and were soon seeing them – three gorgeous cheetah, quietly walking along a track that took them up a gentle slope.

 We stayed with them for maybe an hour or more – time became irrelevant.
 They were walking with purpose, probably to get closer to prey further up the slope.
 They were happy with us being there, and it was fun photographing them.

-Then Habitu spotted a young male lion that had come across from another area.
-Further up the slope 3 lions (another coalition) were standing on the crest looking down towards us, and the young single male.
+Then Hatibu spotted a young male lion that had come across from another area.
+Further up the slope 3 lions (another coalition) were standing on the crest looking down towards us and the young single male.
 The lions became our focus.

 We turned the 4WD to see if there were any tracks that might take us to that area – but unfortunately we weren’t able to find any.

-So we don’t know the outcome although Habitu said that because of the size of the alpha male, and the presence of his partner, the young lion would not have survived.
+So we don’t know the outcome although Hatibu said that because of the size of the alpha male, and the presence of his partner, the young lion would not have survived.

-At around 11am, we stopped for a yummy breakfast under a tree near a kopjie and chatted about his work and his options for the future.
+At around 11am, we stopped for a yummy breakfast under a tree near a kopje and chatted about Hatibu’s work and his options for the future.

-Soon after leaving, he received a call to say that a lion with 2 cubs was near a waterhole not too far away.
+Soon after leaving, he received a call to say that a lion with two cubs was near a waterhole not too far away.
 Off we went!
-And as we arrived we could see her leading her cubs up a slope to a kopje, hotly pursued by a 4WD.
-This is just not ok, and Habitu explained this to him when the 4WD pulled up next to us.
+And as we arrived we could see her leading her cubs up a slope to a kopje, hotly pursued by a 4WD - definitely way too close.
+And this is just not ok.

 Despite their protests (we could hear the cubs making crying noises), they soon appeared and were ready to suckle.
-It was just beautiful watching the behaviours, and also noticing a sleeping male lion snoring away in a crevice below them.
+It was just beautiful watching their behaviours.
+And then we also noticed a sleeping male lion snoring away in a crevice below them.

 What a fabulous day it had been: close sightings of cheetah and lions – amazing!